JetBrains/intellij-sdk-docs/tutorials/editor_basics/working_with_text.md

 **Note:**

-To access an Editor instance other ways can also be used:
+To access an Editor instance, other ways can also be used:

 * If [DataContext](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/DataContext.java)
   object is available: `final Editor editor = CommonDataKeys.EDITOR.getData(context);`